kyaurix/kyaurix/README.md

 👨‍🎓 **Name:** Nabeel | 🎓 **University:** Queen Mary University of London

 Hi there!
 I'm a student at Queen Mary University, and I'm passionate about software engineering.
-Currently, I'm diving deep into Java and enjoying every bit of it and the consistent desire to learn more is what keeps me going.
+Currently, I am working on developing my skills in Java.
+I am enjoying every bit of it as the consistent desire to learn more keeps me going.

 ```java
 class Person {